rwmyers46/rwmyers46.github.io/_posts/2019-06-21-image-duplicates.md

 $$K_n = \frac{n*(n - 1)}{2}$$

 This equation dictates that in order to ensure 1,000 images are unique, we must process nearly half a million image pairs.
 Starting with $$O(N^2)$$ complexity, the processing load increases because images must be compared pixel-by-pixel, across each pixel's 3 RGB color channels.
 To visualize this, meet my dog Jimi.
-In order to programmatically determine whether the images on the right and left are the same dog, each pixel must match across each color channel:
+In order to programmatically determine whether the images on the right and left are the same, every pixel must match across each color channel:

 <img src="/images/optimizer/jimi_v2.jpg"/>

 *Sidenote: For the standard image encoding color depth of 24-bits, each pixel can assume one of $$2^{24} = 16,777,216$$ colors.
-We could exploit the low probability that a randomly selected pixel from two images would possess identical colors, at an identical location, if they were not in fact identical, to create additional processing efficiency.
-However, the color spectrum is not evenly utilized, so this method would first require computing the color distribution of an image set which is beyond the scope of this post.*
+In lieu of comparing every pixel, we could exploit the vast number of colors to create additional processing efficiency: assuming the color spectrum is evenly utilized, the probability that 1 randomly selected pixel from the same location of two 100 x 100 images would possess identical colors if they were not identical is ~ 1 in 6.7 billion.
+However, the color spectrum is not evenly utilized, so this method would first require computing the color distribution of an image set which is beyond the scope of this post - more to come!*

 So assuming that a pixelated pairwise comparison is elemental to confirming image uniqueness, I concluded the only way to increase computational efficiency was to reduce the number of image pairs.